Table of Contents

 I’ll note here in this Hyperice review that only items purchased directly from their website can be returned.
 There is also a 10% restocking fee if your package has been used or opened.
 They also do not cover any shipping costs for returns.

 Once received, you should get your refund within 2–3 business days.

 How to Contact Hyperice

-We hope you enjoyed reading our Hyperice review.
-For any more questions, contact the brand directly at the following:
+I hope you enjoyed reading this Hyperice review.
+For any more questions, you can contact the brand directly by using any of these methods:

 Hyperice’s response hours are Monday to Friday, 9 AM–5 PM, EST.